Benefits of a Swiss Bank Account for Americans

 Request a Consultation

-Switzerland has maintained political neutrality for over two centuries.
-The country has not been involved in a foreign war since the Napoleonic era, and its government operates as one of the most stable democracies in the world.
-International conflicts rarely produce direct economic consequences for the Swiss banking system.
+Switzerland has maintained political neutrality for over two centuries and has not been involved in a foreign war since the Napoleonic era.
+International conflicts rarely produce direct economic consequences for the Swiss banking system, which is one reason capital flows into Switzerland during periods of global uncertainty.

-The practical result is that Swiss banks have operated continuously through two world wars, multiple global recessions, and the 2008 financial crisis.
-UBS absorbed Credit Suisse in 2023 after Credit Suisse’s collapse, but depositors at Credit Suisse were protected.
+Swiss banks have operated continuously through two world wars, multiple global recessions, and the 2008 financial crisis.
+UBS absorbed Credit Suisse in 2023 after Credit Suisse’s collapse, but depositors were protected throughout.
 The Swiss banking system survived even that stress event without depositor losses.

 Swiss banks denominate accounts in Swiss francs by default, though most institutions offer multi-currency accounts holding U.S. dollars, euros, British pounds, and other major currencies simultaneously.
 Few U.S. domestic banks offer comparable multi-currency functionality.